Universal channel coding for general output alphabet: Main results

 One might doubt the validity of the above approximation, however, it can be justified as follows.
-When the true parameter belongs to the neighborhood of $\theta_1$ satisfying $I(P,W_{\theta_1} )=R_1^*$, the above theorem gives the approximation of average error probability.
+When the true parameter belongs to the neighborhood of $\btheta_1$ satisfying $I(P, \bW_{\btheta_1} )=R_1^*$, the above theorem gives the approximation of average error probability.
 Theorem \ref{Th3} reflects such a real situation.
-Indeed, the convergence of the upper bound $\bar{e}_{\theta} (\Phi_n)$ is not uniform for $\theta$ in the neighborhood of such a parameter $\theta_1$ because the limit is discontinuous at $\theta_1$.
-However, it is possible that the convergence of $e_{\theta_1 +\frac{1}{\sqrt{n}}\theta_2} (\Phi_n)$ is not compact uniform for $\theta_2$.
-At least, the convergence of our upper bound is compact uniform for $\theta_2$.
-The reason for the importance of the second order asymptotics is that the limiting error probability can be used for the approximation of the true average error probability because the convergence is compact uniform for the second order rate \cite{Haya}.
+Indeed, the convergence of the upper bound $\bar{e}_{\btheta} (\Phi_n)$ is not uniform for $\btheta$ in the neighborhood of such a parameter $\btheta_1$ because the limit is discontinuous at $\btheta_1$.
+However, the convergence of $e_{\btheta_1 +\frac{1}{\sqrt{n}}\btheta_2} (\Phi_n)$ is uniform for $\btheta_2$ in any compact subset.
+The reason for the importance of the second order asymptotics is that the limiting error probability can be used for the approximation of the true average error probability because the convergence is uniform for the second order rate in any compact subset \cite{Haya}.
 Due to the same reason, the RHS of \eqref{eq2-2C} can be used for the approximation of our upper bound of the true average error probability.

-Here, we list typical examples as follows.
-All of the below examples satisfy the assumptions of these theorems.